falreis/CarND-Advanced-Lane-Lines/writeup_report.md

 ![Plot 2nd order polynomial][image11]

-Then I ploted the polynomial over the warped image.
+Then I ploted the polynomial over the warped image *(Pipeline line 17)*.

 ![Polynomial plot over warped image][image12]

-Next, I draw a green area over my polynomial plot and my ROI.
+Next, I draw a green area over my polynomial plot and my ROI *(Pipeline line 20-30)*.

 ![Green area over warped image][image13]

-Then, I unwarped the green area image and returned to the original model.
+Then, I unwarped the green area image and returned to the original model *(Pipeline line 32)*.

 ![Green area over unwarped image][image14]

 As it sees, in the last image, the unwarped procedure lost some data information.
-Then, I combine the unwarped green image with the original image and recovery some data out of my region of interest, making final output transform.
+Then, I combine the unwarped green image with the original image and recovery some data out of my region of interest, making final output transform *(Pipeline line 35)*.

 ![Final output transform][image15]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+To calculate the curvature of the lane, I used the same model that was showed in the Udacity course, with the conversion pixel-meters.
+The code was available in the `curvature()` function, in the *Calculate Curvature and Relative Positions Functions* subsection.

+To calculate the position of vehicle with respect to center, I calculate the mean of `left_fitx` value, mesure the distance to the center of the image and multiply to the constant of conversion pixel-meters.
+The code is available in the function `relative_position`, in the *Calculate Curvature and Relative Positions Functions* subsection.

+The code calling for the both custom functions are available in the *Pipeline* function, lines 37-42.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
-Here is an example of my result on a test image:

-![alt text][image6]
+The final image of *Pipeline* function can be seen below.

+![Final output image][image16]

 ---